-Figure 152.
+Figure 153.
 The page for checking the PIN code.

-Some USB modems13 have an IP address from the subnet which coincides with the router's local subnet.
+Some USB modems have an IP address from the subnet which coincides with the router's local subnet.
 In this case, the relevant notification will be displayed in the web-based interface.
 For proper operation of a USB modem, proceed to the Net / LAN page and change the value of the IP Address field (for example, specify the 192.168.2.1 value).
 Wait until the router is rebooted.

-12 For GSM USB modems only.
-For LTE and CDMA USB modems, it is required to disable the PIN code check on the identification card prior to connecting the USB modem to the router.
+For GSM USB modems and some models of LTE USB modems.
+For other USB modems, it is required to disable the PIN code check on the identification card prior to connecting the USB modem to the router.

-13 For Huawei E3272, ZTE MF823, ZTE MF827 USB modems only.
+For Huawei E3272, ZTE MF823, ZTE MF827 USB modems only.